William Brown (admiral): Napoleonic Wars

 After ten years at sea, where he developed his skills as a sailor and reached the rank of captain, he was impressed onto a Royal Navy warship.

-During the Napoleonic Wars, Brown is said to have escaped the ship he was serving on, a galley, and scuttled the vessel.
-However, the French did not believe he had assisted them and imprisoned him in Lorient.
+During the Napoleonic Wars, Brown is said to have escaped the ship he was serving on.
+However, the French did not believe he was a defector and imprisoned him in Lorient.
 On being transferred to Metz, he escaped, disguised in a French officer's uniform.
 However, he was recaptured and imprisoned in the fortress of Verdun.
 In 1809 Brown escaped from there in the company of a British Army officer named Clutchwell and eventually reached German territory.

 Returning to England, he renounced his maritime career and on 29 July 1809, he married Elizabeth Chitty in Kent.
 As he was a Catholic and she a Protestant, they agreed to raise their sons as Catholics and their daughters as Protestants.
 Brown left the same year for the Río de la Plata on board Belmond and set himself up as a merchant in Montevideo, Uruguay.